‘Sports Illustrated’ Model Kate Bock Flaunts Pert Derriere On The Beach In High-Cut Yellow Swimsuit

 Kate Bock is gracing Instagram with yet another sizzling snap, and her fans have taken notice.

-The Canadian bombshell was capture laying stomach-down in the sand as the waves rolled into the shore only a short distance behind her, though the beach scene was hardly what captivated the attention of Kate’s thousands of fans.
+The Canadian bombshell was captured laying stomach-down in the sand as the waves rolled onto the shore only a short distance behind her, though the beach scene was hardly what captivated the attention of Kate’s thousands of fans.
 Instead, they went into an absolute frenzy over the model’s skin-baring display that brought some serious heat to her Instagram page.

 Kate sent temperatures soaring as she posed for the steamy shot in a sexy, bright yellow one-piece swimsuit that did way more showing than covering up.
-Its halter-neck style left her toned back completely bare, while the ribbed fabric of the garment clung tight to every inch of her famous curves and flat midsection.
+Its halterneck style left her toned back completely bare, while the ribbed fabric of the garment clung tight to every inch of her famous curves and flat midsection.

 Upping the ante of the babe’s swimwear was its dangerously high-cut design that offered a view that left very little to the imagination.
 Kate’s pert derriere was left completely bare thanks to the number’s thong style, which also offered an ample glance at the model’s toned legs and sculpted thighs.
 The display was accentuated by a single black strap that fell low on her hips in the middle of the leg cut, highlighting her trim waist and toned torso even more.

-Kate’s look was completed with a beachy hair style that saw her dirty blonde tresses styled in messy waves and slightly damp from the ocean water.
+Kate’s look was completed with a beachy hairstyle that saw her dirty-blond tresses styled in messy and slightly damp waves.
 She also sported a gorgeous minimal makeup look that let her natural beauty and striking features shine.

 It wasn’t long before fans began showering the stunner’s new Instagram post with love.
 At the time of this writing, the upload has earned well over 5,000 likes after just three hours of going live to the social media platform, as well as dozens of comments with compliments for her jaw-dropping display.